ibm-cloud-docs/openshift/openshift_vpc_network_policy.md

 **Default behavior**: VPC security groups are applied to the network interface of a single virtual server to filter traffic at the hypervisor level.
 When you create a VPC cluster, a default security group is automatically created for your VPC and is applied to the worker nodes in your cluster.
 The default security group denies all incoming traffic requests to your worker nodes.

 **Use case**: To allow any incoming requests to apps that run on your worker nodes, you must modify the default security group to allow inbound traffic to the `30000 - 32767` node port range on your worker nodes.
-Additionally, if you create non-default security groups and attach them to your VPC, the security group rules are also applied to your worker nodes.
-To allow any incoming requests to apps that run in your cluster, you must add a rule to any non-default security groups to allow inbound traffic to the `30000 - 32767` node port range on your worker nodes.

-You must modify your security groups to allow inbound traffic to ports `30000 - 32767` your worker nodes, even if you allowed inbound traffic in your ACLs.
-ACLs are applied at the level of the VPC subnet, but security groups allow the necessary inbound traffic for each worker node interface.
+You must modify your default security group to allow inbound traffic to ports `30000 - 32767` of your worker nodes, even if you allowed inbound traffic in your ACLs.
+ACLs are applied at the level of the VPC subnet, but the default security group allows the necessary inbound traffic for each worker node interface.
 {: important}

-**Limitations**: Because the worker nodes of your VPC cluster exist in a service account and are not listed in the VPC infrastructure dashboard, you cannot attach a security group to your individual worker node instances.
-However, you can add rules to the default security group for the VPC, or create non-default security groups for the VPC.
+**Limitations**: Because the worker nodes of your VPC cluster exist in a service account and are not listed in the VPC infrastructure dashboard, you cannot create a security group and apply it to your worker node instances.
+However, you can add rules to the default security group that is automatically created when you create a VPC cluster.

 When you modify the default security group, do not remove or modify the existing default rules.
 {: important}